djnavarro/methods-7000/content/_index.md

 Approximate schedule for term 1
 -------------------------------

--   Week 5: Organising and documenting a project (Danielle Navarro)
+-   Week 5: Organising and structuring a project (Danielle Navarro)
--   Week 7: Archiving and storing a project (Danielle Navarro)
+-   Week 7: Documenting and archiving a project (Danielle Navarro)
 -   Week 9: Thinking critically about scientific papers (Danielle Navarro)

 Topics for terms 2 and 3
 ------------------------

+The content for T2 and T3 is not yet finalised but likely to cover the following:

 -   Statistics without SPSS, part 1 (Danielle Navarro)
 -   Statistics without SPSS, part 2 (Danielle Navarro)